codership/documentation/galeracluster/source/galerastatusvariables.rst

 .. index::
    pair: Status Variables; wsrep_provider_name

-The name of the wsrep provider.
+The name of the wsrep Provider.

 .. code-block:: mysql